cyberbotics/webots-doc/guide/controller-programming.md

     This section should contain only environment variables with relative paths.
     Paths must be separated by the colon symbol ':' and the separator between directories is the slash symbol '/'.
-Variables declared in this section will be add on every platform.
+Variables declared in this section will be added on every platform.
 On Windows, colons will be replaced by semicolon and slash will be replaced by backslash according to the Windows syntax.

 - `[environment variables]`

     Environment variables defined in this section will also be added to the environment on every platform but they will be written directly with no syntax change.
-It's a good place for variables that don't contain any path.
+It's a good location for variables that don't contain any path.

 - `[environment variables for Windows]`

-    Variables defined in this section will only be added to the environment if the controller is run on the Windows platform.
+    Variables defined in this section will only be added to the environment if the controller is ran on the Windows platform.
 If you want to declare paths in this section, the value should be written between double-quotes symbols ".

 - `[environment variables for Mac OS X]`